This History is Ours

 (speaks in language)

-I was fortunate as a young man to be raised by in a traditional closed society.
+I was fortunate as a young man to be raised in a traditionally closed society.
 My mother was sent away to boarding school when she was four years old until she was in the eleventh grade, but that did not deter her from teaching us children the Assiniboine language and she insisted that we learn.
 As we grew up we spent time, summers with our grandparents.
 We spent time with others of our relatives.
-That’s all they spoke was Assiniboine so fortunately we spoke our language.
-And of course as you grow up you assume everybody else was raised like that, which is not true.
+That’s all they spoke was Assiniboine so fortunately, we spoke our language.
+And of course, as you grow up you assume everybody else was raised like that, which is not true.

 As I got older and I got educated and I started teaching at the college, I had to educate myself as to who are these Sioux’s.
 They all stem from the Dakotas in Minnesota.
 We call ourselves Nakona.
 N-a-k-o-n-a.
 We’re not Sioux’s.
 You read your European history books, it says that these Assiniboines were Yanktonai at one time.
 There was a big fight over buffalo and the ones that went north was the start of the Assiniboine tribe.
 That story may have been true and those Yanktonai might have joined the Assiniboines, but there have always been Assiniboine.